cloudmesh-community/sp20-516-243/notebook.md

 * Reviewed python (I realized I am up to speed on this).
 * Filled out datacenter google doc
 * Did most of the datacenter assignment

+## Week 3

+* Tried to figure out how to work with cloudmesh installer
+* Datacenter assignment